Dirt 5 Xbox Series X gameplay trailer highlights next-gen benefits and enhanced 4K graphics

 Dirt 5 will also have Smart Delivery support, meaning that if you buy a copy on Xbox One (digital or physical), you'll be able to upgrade to the Xbox Series X version for free.
 Set to release on Xbox One and PC on November 6, Dirt 5 will be coming to the Xbox Series X and Xbox Series S at launch on November 10.
 It will also be racing onto PS5 shortly after, but no specific release date has been announced just yet.

 “It’s hard to believe that in less than a month, DIRT 5 will make its mark on the next generation of consoles.
-The studio has done an incredible job, and we can’t wait for players to join us in the lobbies," Robert Karp, DIRT 5 development Director, said in the official press release.
+The studio has done an incredible job, and we can’t wait for players to join us in the lobbies," Dirt 5 development director Robert Karp said in the official press release.
 "With a Career mode featuring Troy Baker and Nolan North, Playgrounds, Arcade and split-screen and multiplayer options, there is so much variety, and DIRT 5 offers something for every type of racing fan.”

 Want to know more about the next-gen hardware?
 Be sure to check out our in-depth Xbox Series X hands-on preview.